 Change is hard and scary and sometimes downright daunting as it means we have to take a look at our lives and be willing to change.
 We know, need and want to live healthier.
 Maybe some of the changes you’re thinking of are to make some healthy changes to eating habits, start exercising again regularly, get more rest, or learn to use natural remedies instead of turning to over the counter medications for simple illnesses.

-Lifestyle behavior changes are difficult because for many reasons.
+Lifestyle behavior changes are difficult for many reasons.
 Some include emotions that motivate us.
-Usually, negative emotions spur us into action out of fear or prevention of the results.
+Usually, negative emotions spur us into action out of fear.
 However, the results are temporary at best.
-However, positive emotional motivation for change is seen to have longer lasting results.
+Positive emotional motivation for change is seen to have longer lasting results.
 At times we get trapped by our false believes about the change and it’s process that leads to becoming overwhelmed.
-It traps us into no-win situations where it becomes difficult to see the forest through the trees.
+This can lead us into no-win situations where it becomes difficult to see the forest through the trees.

 Behavioral change is a big thing, no matter the behavior; and it’s almost impossible for most people to make a huge change all at one.
 Our behaviors are rooted in our environments of influence (family, work, school, peers, communities, etc.).
 This means that your change often affects those around you in some way (good or bad).

-Often we forget about the resources to help us and try to wing it based on what we think, know or feel about getting started and following through.
-This leads to an underestimation of the change process’s requirements of time, energy, or money.
-And even though failure is usually a given, even for the most successful people making a change; it is these failures, no matter how small that leads to a full lack of commitment to the process (DiSalvo, D., 2017, Psychologytoday.com).
+Often we forget available resources to help us.
+We try to wing it based on what we think, know or feel about getting started and following through.
+This leads to an underestimation of the change process’s requirements of time, energy or money.
+Failure is usually a given, even for the most successful people making a change.
+It is these failures, no matter how small that leads to a full lack of commitment to the process (DiSalvo, D., 2017, Psychologytoday.com).

 Figuring out what the first steps are and then taking them can seem really overwhelming.
 This is when our brains come up with objections and resistance to explain why we can’t start or follow through on the changes.
 As humans we are uncomfortable with change and prefer familiar routines to feel safe.

-As a healthcare provider and a woman trying to live a healthy life, I’ve heard and have shared many of the common objections and resistances to healthy living changes.
+As a healthcare provider and a woman with chronic low back pain trying to live a healthy life, I’ve heard and had many of the common objections and resistances to healthy living changes.
 I’m here to tell you they don’t have to be true!